Exact and Approximate Counting of Database Repairs: Proofs of Section

-We now prove, for each one of the rewrite rules $Q\lrhd Q'$, that given a database $D$, we can construct in polynomial time a database $E$ such that $\rfreq{Q'}{D,\dep'}$ can be computed from $\rfreq{Q}{E,\dep}$.
-The proofs for rules R1-R4, R6, R8, and R9 are similar to the corresponding proofs for primary keys~\cite{MaWi13}, but we have to take into account the FDs in the primary prefix.
-For that, we again use the databases $D_{\mathsf{conf}}^{\dep,Q}$ and $D_{\mathsf{ind}}^{\dep,Q}$.
-For the other rules, our proofs are considerably more involved, and we elaborate on the differences between the primary key setting and our setting in the corresponding proof.
+\begin{proof} We consider each one of the rewrite rules given in Figure~\ref{fig:rules} separately.
+To this end, given a database $D$, we need to construct in polynomial time a database $E$ such that the value $\rfreq{Q'}{D,\dep'}$ can be computed from $\rfreq{Q}{E,\dep}$.
+The proofs for the rewrite rules R5, R7, and R10, have been already given in the main body of the paper.
+We now proceed to give the proofs for the remaining rewrite rules, which are similar to the corresponding proofs for primary keys~\cite{MaWi13}, but we have to take into account the FDs in the primary prefix.
+To this end, we use $D_{\mathsf{conf}}^{\dep,Q}$ and $D_{\mathsf{ind}}^{\dep,Q}$.